-It is everyone’s dream as a child, to move out into their own house or apartment but a lot of young adults don’t understand the financial and general organisation and preparation needed to make the transition as smooth as possible.
+Moving out of home is everyone’s dream as a child, but a lot of young adults don’t understand the financial and general organisation and preparation needed to make the transition as smooth as possible.
 Without these skills, you may quickly find yourself in debt from making the wrong decisions due to simply being unaware.

 Knowing where you stand financially is really important, you need to be able to pay a bond, rent, electricity and water if not included.
 Plus things like wifi, and any other luxuries you may want.
 A steady income and awesome budgeting skills are essential when moving out by yourself, you never know when unexpected phone bills and other expenses will come up.